jritt1337/Azure-AD/README.md

 **NOTE: In production environments, Domain Admin accounts should be limited and used only when necessary due to their elevated privileges.**

+Now create a few standard employee accounts within the Employees Organizational Unit.
+However, we will need to give these users RDP permissions to be able to login to the client, which we will do later.

 ### Step 6: Configuring the Client
 Now that we have the Domain Controller configured, it's time to configure the Client to use the Domain Controller as its DNS server and join it to the domain.